 Most Common Student Housing Scams in the UK

-1. Fake Landlord Scam
+- Fake Landlord Scam

 You come across a room online and message the landlord.
 They reply almost immediately and seem completely genuine.
 They might even send over a copy of their ID or a draft tenancy agreement to build trust.
 Then they tell you that several other students are interested and that you’ll need to pay a deposit quickly to secure the room.
 Not wanting to miss out on a place that fits your budget, you transfer the money.
 After that, communication stops.
 The listing disappears, or you discover the property was never actually available.
 This is one of the most common student accommodation scams, particularly in the weeks before term begins when students are rushing to book housing.

-2. Cloned Listing Scam
+- Cloned Listing Scam

 Do you know another common way these scammers fool you?
 They take real photos and details from genuine property listings and repost them on Facebook groups, WhatsApp chats, or sites like Gumtree.
 The rent is usually slightly cheaper to make it irresistible.
 You think you’ve found a bargain.
 In reality, you’re sending money to someone who has zero connection to the property.
 Cloned ads are a huge part of student accommodation scams because the listing itself looks completely real.

-3. Deposit Before Viewing Scam
+- Deposit Before Viewing Scam

 Another common way students fall victim to scams is when a landlord says they are currently out of town or working abroad.
-So, they cannot show you the place in real time.
+So, they cannot show you the place in person.
 And you are asked to pay before seeing the property, even by live video, which is one of the biggest red flags in student accommodation scams.

-4. Tenancy Agreement Scam
+- Tenancy Agreement Scam

-Why Students Are Easy Targets for Student?
+Why Students Are Easy Targets for Student Accommodation Scams

-1. First time handling real money
+- First time handling real money:

 Let’s say you’re already on a time crunch and you panic-book because you don’t want to be stuck without housing.
 You rush the payment, thinking you’ve secured the room.
 Turns out, it was a student accommodation scam using stolen photos from another website.
 That’s how most student accommodation scams work.
 Urgency is their biggest weapon.

-3. International students face extra pressure
+- International students face extra pressure:

 Let’s say you want to move to Edinburgh for your studies, and if you’ve ever read Harry Potter books or seen movies or even travel vlogs of Edinburgh, you know this place is magical.
 So, you go online and find a student accommodation.
 But since you’re booking from far away, you haven’t seen it in person.
-The landlord asked you to transfer the deposit today to secure your spot, or the room will go to someone else.
+The landlord asks you to transfer the deposit today to secure your spot, or the room will go to someone else.
 Not wanting to lose the chance, you send the money.
 But as your departure date gets closer, the landlord stops replying, and the listing disappears.
 This isn’t just bad luck.
 It’s one of the most common student accommodation scams targeting international students.

-4. The stats show this isn’t rare
+- The stats show this isn’t rare:

 The number may be alarming, but it’s true: around 57% of students have encountered rental or student accommodation scams, and they are generally aged 18 to 24.
-A lot of young crowd lose an average of £300 a year to scammers.
+A lot of the young crowd lose an average of £300 a year to scammers.
 That’s not a small amount; that’s rent money, food budget, or flight tickets all gone.

 Red Flags Every Student Should Watch For